 I cannot tell you the times we’ve worked with a client who has a very clear view of what is required, only for the whole project to be delayed because the actual people to use the interactive haven’t been brought in at the beginning and have a very different viewpoint on how it will be used.

-Another reason for looking at a touchscreen experience is that you’re not getting much interest from using the same old printed brochures and signage at events and need something impressive like an interactive touchscreen experience that’s going to attract and keep people on your stand.
+Another reason for looking at an interactive touchscreen experience is that you’re not getting much interest from using the same old printed brochures and signage at events and need something impressive like an interactive touchscreen experience that’s going to attract and keep people on your stand.

 Maybe you need access to a huge wealth of valuable content that sales teams can access at events with customers and you need a full proof and immersive way of accessing this information.